initbiz/initbiz.github.io/cumuluscore/index.md

 ### `canEnterFeature()` Twig function

-If you want to check in views if current cluster has access to a feature than use `canEnterFeature('feature.code')` Twig function.
+If you want to check in views if the current cluster has access to a feature than use `canEnterFeature('feature.code')` Twig function.

 For example: